coder/coder/README.md

 CPU core and 2 GB RAM:

 1. Download the [release asset](https://github.com/coder/coder/releases) appropriate for your operating system
 1. Unzip the folder you just downloaded, and move the `coder` executable to a location that's on your `PATH`

-> Make sure you have the appropriate credentials for your cloud provider (e.g.,
-> access key ID and secret access key for AWS).

-You can set up a temporary deployment, a production deployment, or a system service:
+    ```sh
+    # ex.
+MacOS and Linux
+    mv coder /usr/local/bin
+    ```

+    Windows: see [this guide](https://answers.microsoft.com/en-us/windows/forum/all/adding-path-variable/97300613-20cb-4d85-8d0e-cc9d3549ba23) on adding a folder to `PATH`

+There are a few ways to run Coder:

-- To set up a **temporary deployment**, start with dev mode (all data is in-memory and is destroyed on exit):
+- To run a **temporary deployment**, start with dev mode (all data is in-memory and destroyed on exit):

   ```bash
   coder server --dev